efemenaedah/Ansible-project-Iac-/README.md

 ---

-# Step 2 — * launch Amazon Linux and ubuntu EC2 instance** that will act as the Ansible clients.
+# Step 2 — * Launch multiple EC2 instances that will be managed by Ansible**
+This project includes:

+- Amazon Linux clients
+- Ubuntu clients
 Allow inbound SSH access.
+The same key pair is used
+- Instances are reachable from the controller

 | Type | Protocol | Port | Source |
 |---|---|---|---|